Residence Life Requirement

 Apartment housing- Apartments are provided for upperclassmen females.
 All occupants abide by all rules and regulations under the same contract as the rest of the Residence Halls.

 Occasionally, it is necessary that a student change rooms.
 This should only be done after consultation with the Residence Life staff.
 Please note exception for mid-year room changes noted in Room Assignments section above.
 If a student moves without a consultation with the Residence LIfe staff, a $50.00 fee would be charged to the student's account.

 Students who find themselves without a roommate at any time during an academic semester have the option of consolidating with another student who is in the same situation.
-In the spring semester these students have four options: move in with another student, have another student move in with them, pay a private room fee, or pay a room consolidation fee.
+These students have four options: move in with another student, have another student move in with them, pay a private room fee, or pay a room consolidation fee.

 When a student vacates a residence hall room he/she is expected to remove all personal belongings from the room, to sweep his/her floor, to clean the bathroom (where appropriate), and to turn in his/her key to his/her Resident Assistant or complete Express Check Out.
 Reasonable assessment charges are made when a student fails to properly clean his/her room.
 Failure to properly check-out in person with the Resident Assistant or through the Express Check-Out process will result in a $25.00 fine.